Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Preliminaries

-We illustrate the estimators using data from The Prevention of Alcohol Use in Students (PAS) trial in the Netherlands, which were previously used to illustrate a method for estimating the effect on a binary outcome mediated by multiple mediators \citep{Nguyen2015}.
-In the PAS trial, middle schools were randomized to one of four conditions: student intervention (promoting healthy attitudes and strengthening refusal skills), parent intervention (encouraging parental rule setting), student and parent combined intervention, and control condition (regular biology curriculum covering effects of alcohol).
-The combined intervention was effective in reducing drinking onset \citep{Koning2009,Koning2011} and drinking frequency \citep{Koning2009}, and \cite{Koning2010} found that student attitudes towards alcohol, perceived self-control in situations involving alcohol, and student-reported parental rules about alcohol mediated the effect of the combined intervention and onset of weekly drinking.
-In the current paper we consider the effect of the combined intervention relative to the control condition on weekly drinking at 22 months, with the same mediators measured at six months.
+We illustrate the estimators using a synthetic dataset generated to mimic real data from The Prevention of Alcohol Use in Students (PAS) trial in the Netherlands.
+In the real trial, middle schools were randomized to one of four conditions: student intervention (promoting healthy attitudes and strengthening refusal skills), parent intervention (encouraging parental rule setting), student and parent combined intervention, and control condition (regular biology curriculum covering effects of alcohol).
+The combined intervention was effective in reducing drinking onset \citep{Koning2009,Koning2011} and drinking frequency \citep{Koning2009}, and \cite{Koning2010} found that student attitudes towards alcohol, perceived self-control in situations involving alcohol, and student-reported parental rules about alcohol mediated the effect of the combined intervention on onset of weekly drinking.
+Our analysis of synthetic data considers the effect of the combined intervention relative to control on weekly drinking at 22 months, with the same mediators measured at six months.

-It is important to note that in assembling the illustrative dataset, we make simplifications that would not be appropriate for a full analysis: ignoring the clustered nature of the data and leaving out observations with missing data (mostly due to absence on data collection days, but some also due to item nonresponse).
-Estimation outputs here should therefore not be interpreted as substantive results.
-This use of data is simply to illustrate the estimation strategies for a simple setting.

-In this example $A$ is binary variable \texttt{treat} indicating whether a student is in the treatment (i.e., combined intervention) or control condition. $Y$ is binary variable \texttt{drink} indicating whether the student engages in weekly drinking at 22 months. $M$ consists of three mediators measured at six months: attitudes towards alcohol consumption (binary variable \texttt{att} indicating attitudes against consumption), self-control in situations involving alcohol (continuous variable \texttt{sfc}), and parental rules regarding alcohol (binary variable \texttt{rul} indicating strict rules).
-Baseline covariates $C$ include demographic variables age, sex, religion, education track (academic or vocational); baseline measures of the mediators (\texttt{att0}, \texttt{sfc0}, \texttt{rul0}); and baseline measure of the outcome (\texttt{drink0}).

-The illustrative sample is of size 1186, including 533 students in the treatment condition and 653 in the control condition.
-There is some covariate imbalance in this analysis sample.
-The unconfoundedness assumption means that the listed baseline covariates are sufficient to remove exposure-mediator, exposure-outcome and mediator-outcome confounding.
-Table 1 summarizes the baseline covariates in the full sample and in the treated and control subsamples.